eu-digital-identity-wallet/eudi-lib-jvm-presentation-exchange-kt/README.md

-# EUDI - Library for Presentation exchange V2.0.0 Specification written in KOTLIN

-## In a nutshell
+# eudi-lib-jvm-presentation-exchange-kt

-The Presentation Exchange KT Library implements the functionality as described in [Presentation Exchange v2](https://identity.foundation/presentation-exchange/spec/v2.0.0/) specification for version 2.
+The `eudi-lib-jvm-presentation-exchange-kt` is a kotlin library that implements the functionality as described in [Presentation Exchange v2](https://identity.foundation/presentation-exchange/spec/v2.0.0/) specification for version 2.

 The Presentation Exchange V2 is a specification that defines:

 * A way for the `Verifier` to describe proof requirements in terms of `PresentationDefintion` object
-* A way for the `Holder` to describe submissions of proofs that allign with those requirements in terms of a `PresentationSubmission`
+* A way for the `Holder` to describe submissions of proofs that align with those requirements in terms of a `PresentationSubmission`

 The use of this specification is mandatory by OpenID4VP